-If you live in an old or just plain cold home, you’re probably wincing at the thought of your electric bills this winter.
+If you live in an old or just plain cold home, you’re probably wincing at the thought of your electricity bills this winter.
 I feel ya.

 I love how the high ceilings give a feeling of space, even though it’s a small house.

-I adore the hardwood doors that were standard when my house was constructed in the 1940s.
+I adore the wooden doors that were standard when my house was constructed in the 1940s.

 That said, older homes aren’t best for the environment or our wallets.